hrishabhb/Cricket/VITALSIQ_PRESENTATION_SCRIPT.md

 The goal? **95%+ accuracy on natural language queries from day one.**

-This isn't about teaching the AI generic SQL.
-It's about teaching it to think like a healthcare data expert who knows our systems inside and out.

-**And this is achievable:**
-- ✅ Proven technologies—all components are mature and enterprise-ready
-- ✅ Clear architecture—well-defined three-tier design
-- ✅ Technical expertise—our team has deep experience with these systems
-- ✅ Risk mitigation—multiple validation layers and security checkpoints

 This isn't science fiction.
 This is achievable with today's technology.